 In total, Treasury invested approximately $80 billion in the automotive industry.
-As of October 31, 2013,
+As of January 31, 2014

-we have recovered $54.6
+we have recovered $66.1

-billion, and while we do expect some fiscal cost from the program, it will be far less than anticipated when the program began.
+billion (or 82.5%), and while we do expect some fiscal cost from the program, it will be far less than anticipated when the program began.
 Moreover, the program succeeded in its goal of rescuing the American automotive industry and saving a million jobs.
 For the latest cost estimates, see the most recent Monthly Report to Congress or the TARP Tracker.

 While the industry continues to face challenges, GM, Chrysler, and Ford have returned to profitability.
 An estimated one million jobs were saved by the assistance provided under TARP.
 This assistance made it possible for them to restructure and compete more effectively.
 As a result, since 2009 the auto industry has continued to rebound.